Deepinder-Dhillon/FitToday/README.md

 # FitToday
-Workout Made Easier
+Workouts Made Easier

-**FitToday** is a workout builder app that simplifies creating and customizing fitness routines.
-Whether you're targeting specific muscle groups or tailoring your workout to the available equipment, FitToday helps you plan efficient workouts with ease.
-The app includes options for filtering exercises by muscle group, selecting workout duration, and starting your session with a single click.
+**FitToday** is a concept workout builder app designed to simplify the creation and customization of fitness routines.
+Whether you're targeting specific muscle groups or tailoring your workout based on available equipment, FitToday offers an intuitive way to plan efficient workouts.
+The app concept includes features like filtering exercises by muscle group, selecting workout durations, and seamlessly starting your session with a single click.

 ## Table of Contents
 - [Screenshots](#screenshots)